colorlessenergy/grocery-list/README.md

 ## Description

-_A single page website to remove and add items_
+_A single page website to remove and add items, made to understand Sass Vuejs and css grid_

 ## Setup/Installation Requirements